Zierax/Zierax/README.md

 <h3>  &nbsp;About Me  </h3>

-- 👨🏻‍💻 Ethical hacker and security specialist from egypt
+- 👨🏻‍💻 Ethical hacker and smart contracts auditor from egypt

 - 🤔 Exploring new Hacks, Cves and developing software solutions.

 - 💼 Working as bug hunter

-- 🌱 Learning about Ethical Hacking
+- 🌱 Learning about web3 hacking

 - 💬 Talking 3 languages (Arabic, English, Spanish)